-Expect early Jan 2018.
+We will post if there is a follow up.
 The NSF vision for a Cyberinfrastructure Framework for 21st_Century Science and Engineering (CIF21) considers an integrated, scalable, and sustainable cyberinfrastructure to be crucial for innovation in science and engineering (see_www.nsf.gov/cif21).
 The Data Infrastructure Building Blocks (DIBBs) program is an integral part of CIF21.
 The DIBBs program encourages development of robust and shared data-centric cyberinfrastructure capabilities, to accelerate interdisciplinary and collaborative research in areas of inquiry stimulated by data.

 The CDS&E program’s goal is to use novel computational infrastructure, develop algorithms and new modeling approaches for the advancement of scientific and engineering disciplines.